-On May 10, 2021, the U.S. Food and Drug Administration (FDA) expanded the emergency use authorization (EUA) for the Pfizer-BioNTech COVID-19 vaccine to include adolescents 12 through 15 years of age.
-Pamela Zeitlin, MD, MPhil, PhD, pediatric pulmonologist and chair of the Department of Pediatrics at National Jewish Health for Kids, outlines important points to know about vaccinating your 12- to 15-year-olds.
+On October 29, 2021, the U.S. Food and Drug Administration (FDA) issued an emergency use authorization (EUA) for the Pfizer-BioNTech COVID-19 vaccine to include children 5 to 11 years of age.
+This vaccine now has EUA for ages 5 to adults.
+Pamela Zeitlin, MD, MPhil, PhD, pediatric pulmonologist and chair of the Department of Pediatrics at National Jewish Health for Kids, outlines important points to know about vaccinating your children.

-For now, the only vaccine that the FDA has approved for 12- to 15-year-olds is the Pfizer-BioNTech COVID-19 vaccine.
+For now, the only vaccine that the FDA has approved for 5- to 17-year-olds is the Pfizer-BioNTech COVID-19 vaccine.
 This vaccine requires two doses, separated by three weeks, injected into the muscle.
 When Dr. Zeitlin works at National Jewish Health children’s vaccination clinics, “I encourage all of our kids to come back in three weeks, and they all say they will, so that’s good!”

 Fortunately, Dr. Zeitlin noted, “The Pfizer-BioNTech COVID-19 vaccine looks very, very safe, and as time has gone by, the safety has held.”
 The other good news, she said, is that it’s very effective, with best effectiveness two weeks after the second dose.
-And the vaccine is good against the new variants.
-The testing has continued, and the data look good at the moment for children 12 years and up.
+And the vaccine is good against the Omicron variant.
+The testing has continued, and the data look good at the moment for children 5 years and up.

 She’s finding after the second dose that there are more side effects reported, such as low-grade fever, muscle aches in general around the body, sleepiness, fatigue, shaking and chills.
 “So we often recommend that kids take it easy after the second dose.
 Don’t have anything major scheduled,” said Dr. Zeitlin.
 Some parents worry that their children will have a hard time with the second shot.
 “Kids are reporting fewer side effects to us than adults.
 It’s good to know what could happen, but don’t expect your child to have the same reaction that you did.
 Everybody’s different.”